 1. General Eligibility and Requirements

 - Beach parking permits are required June 15th through the Sunday of Labor Day weekend from 9am to 4pm.
 Recycling Center permits are valid from July 1st- June 30th each year.
-Eligible persons for the purpose of these rules and regulations are persons who are entitled to resident beach parking permits as they meet the real estate property owner or year round resident requirements outlined below.
+Eligible persons for the purpose of these rules and regulations are persons who are entitled to resident permits as they meet the real estate property owner or year-round resident requirements outlined below.

-d.
-A valid motor vehicle registration must be submitted for each permit request.
+- A valid motor vehicle registration must be submitted for each permit request.
 All permits are vehicle specific.
-Each permit will bear the license plate number of the vehicle to which it was issued and shall be valid only if permanently attached to the vehicle.
+Each permit will bear the license plate number of the vehicle to which it was issued and shall be valid only if permanently attached to the vehicle (beach permits).

-f.
-Each household is entitled to purchase (2) resident permits at the resident rate of $25.00 per permit.
+- Each household is entitled to purchase (2) resident beach parking permits at the resident rate of $25.00 per permit.
 Any permits over (2) in a household are $40.00 per vehicle.
 Recycling Center permits are $50.00 for the first vehicle and $15.00 each additional vehicle.

 2. Real Estate Property Owners

-a.
-Current year real estate tax bill is required with a minimum annual bill of $450.00
+- Current year real estate tax bill is required with a minimum annual bill of $450.00.

-a.
-Resident must live in Brewster 12 months a year, if vehicle is not registered in Brewster a copy of a 12 month lease must be provided.
+- Resident must live in Brewster 12 months a year, if vehicle is not registered in Brewster a copy of a 12-month lease must be provided.
 If a lease is not available, 12 months’ worth of a utility bill must be provided.
 For tenancy at will, 12 months’ worth of a utility bill must be provided.

-b.
-Direct Family members (brother/sister/mother/father) of the property owner must reside in the Brewster property 12 months per year as their permanent residence, with proof (drivers’ license with Brewster address) or are otherwise not entitled to resident permits.
+- Direct family members (brother/sister/mother/father) of the property owner must reside in the Brewster property 12 months per year as their permanent residence, with proof (driver’s license with Brewster address) or are otherwise not entitled to resident permits.

-c.
-If the vehicle for the permit is being sought is registered to a business, proof of the eligible person’s ownership of or employment by the business must be provided (e.g. business card or letter on company letterhead).
+- If the vehicle for the permit is being sought is registered to a business, proof of the eligible person’s ownership of or employment by the business must be provided (e.g., business card or letter on company letterhead).

-b.
-Permit has been altered, defaced, copied or made unreadable.
+- Permit has been altered, defaced, copied, or made unreadable.

-c.
-Permit not permanently affixed to the vehicle.
+- Permit not permanently affixed to the vehicle (beach parking permit).

 6. Penalties and Revocation of Permit